-In computing, a stylus is an instrument, shaped like a pen, designed to be used with graphics tablets or devices that use touch screen input.
+In computing, a stylus is an instrument shaped like a pen, designed to be used with graphics tablets or devices that use touch screen input.
 It is used to write or draw on a screen, similar to how you would on a sheet of paper.
-Unlike a pen, styluses have a plastic or felt tip depending on the its purpose and functionality.
-The picture example shows the Palm Z22 stylus.
+Unlike a pen, styluses have a plastic or felt tip depending on its purpose and functionality.
+The picture shows the Palm Z22 stylus.

 Which devices use a stylus?

 Originally, the stylus was not commonly found or used with devices other than graphics tablets and PDAs.
 However, with the rising popularity of touch screens on mobile devices, many individuals like using a stylus instead of their finger.
 The reasoning varies, but it's usually for more accurate navigation and keeps oils from their fingers from getting on the device's screen.

 What is the difference between passive and active styluses?